Beyond Reasonable Doubt

 But it takes extra effort to look calm today.

 In the eyes of ordinary folks, his luck is legendary.
 When he bets, statistics step aside.
 Now that everyone bets with him, fundamentals become even more irrelevant.
 Whatever he buys, its price goes up.

-But he had won, again and again.
-He had defied the odds, and proved that logic, hard work, prudence, qualifications, et cetera, were all bullshit when luck was on one’s side.
+But he had won persistently, defying all odds, and proved that logic, hard work, prudence, qualifications, et cetera, were all bullshit when luck’s on one’s side.
 His success inspired hope in the hopeless.
 However, when interviewed by the media, something he had enjoyed immensely until five months ago, he would emphasise that luck has nothing to do with success.

-“Vision and courage, you know.
-Sure, a bit of luck helps, but only if you’re ready.”
-He had a philosophical wink to go with that piece of wisdom.
+‘Vision and courage, you know.
+Sure, a bit of luck helps, but only if you’re prepared.’
+He had a philosophical wink to go with that piece of overworked wisdom.

 Justin’s death — murder — spoiled everything.
 It turned admiring journalists into thirsty bloodhounds overnight.